Dko1905/mat-newton-formula/README.md

 # mat-newton-formula
-Simple program for calculating the next number in a number sequence using Newtons formula.
+Simple program for predicting the next number in a number series, using Newtons formula.

 ## Use
-Just run the program, and write when it asks for data.
+Run the python script using `python newton.py`.

 ## License
 [BSD-3-Clause](./LICENSE)